As published at OpEd News, Smirking Chimp, Unz Review, Intrepid Report, TruthSeeker and LewRockwell, 5/2/18:

 The beauty (and sadness) of Thomassons is that they represent the nearly obliterated past, and walking around Tokyo, I couldn’t help but feel, constantly, that the entire city was a gorgeous and glittering tomb over a scorched and pulverized Japan.

 41 km2 of Tokyo were obliterated by American bombs, as compared to 6.5 km2 of Dresden, by British and US planes.
-Killing 100,000 mostly civilian Tokyoites over two days, Operation Meeting House is still the most destructive bombing raid in history.
+Killing 100,000 mostly civilian Tokyoites over 2.5 hours, Operation Meeting House is still the most destructive bombing raid in history.

 As for the atomic bombs on Hiroshima and Nagasaki, the American justification is that they saved millions of GI lives, with sadism, racism, worship of technology and the desire to browbeat the Russkies playing no significant part.
 As the shocking-and-awesome proof of American supremacy, the atomic bomb had to be used!
 You can buy a T-shirt with a mushroom cloud, “MADE IN AMERICA / TESTED IN JAPAN.”